mlm-games/twrp_xiaomi_veux/README.md

 #  TWRP Device Tree for Poco X5 5G (veux)

-The Poco X5 5G (codenamed "veux") is a High-range smartphone from Xiaomi.
+The Poco X4 Pro 5G (codenamed "veux") is a mid-range smartphone from Xiaomi.

 Ported from Poco X5